r35382/bnflite/getting-started.md

 The user callback can return 1 for success or 0 to fail parsing manually.

  - Each Rule can be bound with callback to implement user needs The user needs to define own working type for his data.
-This type is used for specialisation of BNFlite Interface template class to pass data between Rules.
+This type is used for specialization of BNFlite `Interface` template class to pass data between Rules.

     typedef Interface<user_type> Usr;
     Usr SizeNumber(std::vector<Usr>& usr)